 Oil and gas have been sought and harvested on Timor-Leste's land for more than a hundred years, but most projects have been small and all were for local use.
-Everything stopped when Indonesia invaded in 1975, and, enabled by illegal 1998 Timor Gap Treaty, attention shifted to offshore fields under the Timor Sea.
-After independence was restored in 2002, the new nation began to establish the legal regime for oil and gas exploration in both its maritime and land territory.
+Everything stopped when Indonesia invaded in 1975, and, enabled by the illegal 1989 Timor Gap Treaty, attention shifted to offshore fields under the Timor Sea.
+After Timor-Leste restored its independence in 2002, the new nation began to establish the legal regime for oil and gas exploration in both its maritime and land territory.

-Although our suggestion wasn't implemented in the law, no onshore oil operations were conducted in Timor-Leste for the next 12 years, allowing lessons to be learned from offshore activities.
-The nation enacted laws on land rights, expropriation, resource revenue management, environmental protection and licensing, as well as labor, civil and criminal codes.
+Although our suggestion wasn't implemented in the law, no onshore oil operations were conducted in Timor-Leste for the next 12 years, which allowed the Government and others to learn lessons from offshore activities.
+During this time, the nation enacted laws on land rights, expropriation, resource revenue management, environmental protection and licensing, as well as labor, civil and criminal codes.
 Many of these existing laws were developed after extensive thought, analysis and consultation.
-After they are supplemented by similarly well-considered regulations for onshore petroleum operations, they will allow onshore petroleum operations to be safer and more beneficial than they would have been in 2005.
+La'o Hamutuk hopes that the regulations for onshore petroleum operations will be similar well-considered, which will make onshore petroleum operations safer and more beneficial than they would have been in 2005.

 In 2014, the National Petroleum Authority held a public consultation on a draft onshore Production-Sharing Contract and other technical regulations, and La'o Hamutuk made a submission.
 However, these documents were never finalized and have not been adopted.
 Nevertheless, Timor-Leste signed its first two onshore Production-Sharing contracts in April 2017 (see below), and began finalizing regulations to govern their activities.